 - French lavender varieties grow to different sizes at maturity with the smaller ‘Anouk’ cultivar growing to only 12 inches tall and 18 inches wide whereas ‘Regal Splendour’ will grow up to 30 inches tall and 24 inches wide.

-- Established French lavender only need watering once every two weeks if there is no rainfall and the do not need any fertilizer as this will cause leggy growth, with fewer flowers and turn the foliage yellow.
+- Established French lavender only needs watering once every two weeks if there is no rainfall and they do not need any fertilizer as this will cause leggy growth, with fewer flowers and turn the foliage yellow.

-- French lavender only live for 4 or 5 years even with good care.
-Propagating lavender is easy which will save money when its time to replace the plant.
+- French lavender only lives for 4 or 5 years even with good care.
+Propagating lavender is easy which will save money when it’s time to replace the plant.
 Pruning will extend the life of the plant and encourage more flowers.
 Prune French lavenders once per year either in the early Spring or the Fall after the plant has flowered.

 - Plant each lavender 2-3 feet apart to allow for airflow and space to grow.
-French lavender grow very well in pots and containers.
+French lavender grows very well in pots and containers.